Jermaine0Forbes/MySQL-CheatSheet/README.md

 ```sql
 alter table pokemon  add speed int(3) default "18";
 ```
-Exp: adds a new column called age that can hold a maximum of three digits and the default value will be 18
+Explanation: adds a new column called age that can hold a maximum of three digits and the default value will be 18
 [go back to table of contents][home]